English Language and Literature, BA (Hons)

 Why English Language and Literature at Swansea?

-Based on our stunning Singleton Park campus, in parkland overlooking Swansea Bay on the edge of the Gower Peninsula.
+Based on our coastal Singleton Park Campus, you will be located in beautiful parkland overlooking Swansea Bay on the edge of the Gower Peninsula, where you will learn from world-class researchers and published authors in both linguistics and literature.

-• Top 20 in the UK for Teaching Satisfaction (Guardian University Guide 2025)
+• 2nd in the UK for Teaching (NSS 2025)* - assessed under English Language

 Your English Language and Literature Experience